 Fighting TB and HIV - Georgia has achieved important progress in HIV, TB and Malaria programs with support of the Global Fund.
 Specifically, the country has succeeded in eliminating Malaria in 2011.
 The Georgian Antiretroviral therapy program was recognized by the international experts as one of the best in the region due to universal access to HIV treatment, high coverage of target populations and improved quality of the services delivered.
 From December 2015 Georgia one of the first in the region started implementation of WHO “Treat ALL” strategy.
 Visible improvements have been documented during the recent years for TB burden, proven by the decreasing number of TB cases and TB rates.
-The universal access is ensured to diagnosis and treatment of all forms of TB, including M/XDR-TB.
-The use of novel rapid diagnostic methods for TB and DR-TB, as well as that of newly developed drugs (Bedaquiline and Delamanid) is being scaled up and introduced through the national program.
-Country plans to join the Zero TB initiative, launched by the Stop TB Partnership in order to move towards SDG 3.3.

-As the country making a progress in economic development, the donors’ support, including that of the Global Fund’s support to HIV and TB programs is decreasing.
-In order to address this challenge Georgia has developed the Global Fund Programs Sustainability and Transition Plan for 2017-2019 with clear milestones and budget estimates for smooth and effective transition.
-Since 2015 Country is procuring first line ARVs and Anti-TB medicines with the State money.
 By the end of 2020 Georgia will take a full responsibility for procurement of all medicines and laboratory test-systems for treatment monitoring.
 Success of the transition process is highly rely on strengthening of the country’s health systems, improvement of service reimbursement schemes through universal health care coverage and testing modern integrated service delivery models to align the country’s achievements with the SDG goals.

 Non-communicable diseases - Non-communicable diseases make the greatest proportion of the total burden of disease and injuries in Georgia affecting the most productive years of life of the population.
 According to WHO 2014 Health Report, non-communicable diseases account for nearly 94% of all deaths in Georgia.
 To address this challenge, the National Strategy of NCDs’ Prevention and Control and the relevant 4-year AP was developed and endorsed by the Government of Georgia in early 2017.
 For an effective prevention and control of NCDs and for generating evidence to inform the policymakers, two rounds of WHO STEPS surveys were conducted in 2010 and 2016.
 Based on the STEPS and other data, and according to the Strategy and AP free access to some essential drugs for major NCDs for the most vulnerable populations were arranged through the Universal Healthcare Program.
 In addition, from 2015 the State Health Promotion Program was introduced that has several priorities, such as tobacco and alcohol control, healthy nutrition, promotion of physical activity and mental health.
 Results of 2017 Georgia National Iodine Survey demonstrated that universal coverage of population with quality iodized salt resulted in elimination of Iodine Deficiency in the country.